Chicago Obihiro Exchange Project / 思考回路 • Shikoukairo: Patterns of Thought

 Initiated in 2018, the Chicago Obihiro Exchange Project is a program produced by Asian Improv aRts Midwest that facilitates an immersive exchange between Japanese-American artists in Chicago and artists from the Obihiro & Tokachi region of Japan.

-The Chicago Obihiro Exchange Project is part of AIRMW’s Arts Initiative Exchange Program and is a collaboration with the Tokachi International Cultural Exchange Center in Obihiro, Japan.
+The Chicago Obihiro Exchange Project is part of AIRMW’s Arts Initiative Exchange Program and originally began as a collaboration with the Tokachi International Cultural Exchange Center in Obihiro, Japan.